KevReece/Dungeon/README.md

     - console
     - dialog
     - fix on mobile
-    - make full width on smaller screens
-    - preload all images
     - controller on right?
 - hole to next level ('O')
 - level indicator